 The need for more information and complications is growing.
-We listed what you need to know below to help you better understand your student loan options.
+Below, we list what you need to know to help you better understand your student loan options.

 Types of Federal Student Loans

 For post-graduate studies, the student could qualify for federal loans up to the cost of attendance.
-As more careers require post-graduate studies, this planning needs to be considered.
+As more careers require post-graduate studies, better debt planning is needed.
 Undergraduate federal loans have a much lower interest rate and fees than federal graduate loans.
 This loan decision is another example of the importance of your student loan structure.

 Federal Direct Subsidized Loan (Stafford)